Waynexia888/Java-Developer/Core Java/Java 8 Features.md

 - How does stream work?
   - to perform a computation, stream operations are composed into a stream pipeline.
 A stream pipeline consists of a source, intermediate operations, and a terminal operation.
 - Inportant key points about the stream
-  - streams support lazy opperations, computation on the source data is only performed when the terminal operation is initiated,
+  - streams support lazy opperations, computation on the data elements is only performed when the terminal operation is initiated,
   - streams have no storage
   - streams cannot be reused
   - streams can be ordered or unordered.